-You will be called and sent a letter when your surgery has been scheduled.
+You will be called and sent a letter when your lumbar spinal surgery has been scheduled.
 Included in the letter will be the date and time for pre-admission testing if it is to be performed at the hospital.
 You also may be requested to visit your family doctor to have lab work or other outpatient testing performed.
 Please read the letter carefully and attend all scheduled appointments.
 Failure to attend presurgical appointments may lead to your surgery being canceled.
 You also will receive a letter regarding blood donation if that step is needed.
-Call the Surgery Scheduling Department at the number listed in your letter if you have any questions.
+If you have any questions, please call the Surgery Scheduling Department at the number listed in your letter.

 You will need to register at Outpatient Registration 1½ hours before your scheduled surgery time.
 After completing paperwork, you will be escorted to a special area, where an intravenous (IV) line will be started and you will be asked to change your clothes.
 Also during this time, you may be visited by your physician and/or an anesthesiologist.
 One or two guests may wait with you during this period.
 When you are taken into the operating room, your guests will be asked to wait in the surgery waiting area.

-Your surgery may last from four to eight hours depending on the type of procedure you are having done.
+Your lumbar spinal surgery may last from four to eight hours depending on the type of procedure.
 During surgery, the spine surgeon may remove small parts of bone (laminectomy) or fuse two or more bones in your spine (depending on the type of condition you have) to relieve pressure on the spinal cord or nerves.
 This may be done either through a traditional incision or as a less invasive procedure (laparoscopic).

 As with all surgery, there are some risks involved with spinal surgery.
 These may include: